About Shelley Holland

 Toxic / difficult relationships

-Issues from childhood (including ‘inner child’ & disrupted attachment)
+Issues from childhood (including ‘inner child’, trauma & disrupted attachment)

 Daughter/Mother relationships (working with daughters)